 If you’d like ketchup, or real ale chutney or red onion marmalade or mustard or Worcestershire sauce to go with any of the following dishes, you only have to ask.

-Welsh Rabbit toasted half-rye bread topped with a seasoned Cheddar cheese sauce and grilled
+Welsh Rabbit toasted half-rye bread topped with a seasoned Cheddar cheese sauce and grilled with bacon

 Brie and Bacon Breakfast - toasted half-rye bread topped with brie and suffolk bacon and grilled

 Savoury Crumpets toasted & topped with cream cheese & smoked salmon